Best Travel Experiences

 Updated January 26, 2017 / João Leitão / 16 Comments / Filed in: Antarctica 🇦🇶 / Reading time 13 minutes

-Yet, some unique experiences are kept secret and only a few people have the chance of getting involved with them.
+Throughout the World, there are many wonderful places to travel to.
+Yet, some unique experiences remain secrets, only a few people having the chance to become involved with them.

-These examples can easily work as inspiration and motivation for your future travels.
+On this page, I will describe some of the best travel experiences I’ve had, examples that can easily provide inspiration and motivation for your future travels.

-Please note that I’ve been traveling for more than 15 years and some of the older pictures on this page are not of so good quality as the most recent ones.
+Please note: I’ve been traveling for more than 16 years.
+So, some of the older photographs on this page are taken with more standard equipment and are of lesser quality than more recent images.

 ✅ Berber Triple Marriage in Sahara Desert

-ℹ️ I had the chance of being invited to an authentic Amazigh (Berber) triple marriage in Sahara Desert – southeast Morocco.
-Since I lived and worked near the Dunes of Erg Chebbi during 4 years, it was easy to get involved with the local community and get this type of invitation.
-Although many people no longer get married in such a traditional way, one of the grooms decided he wanted this kind of ceremony, so that young kids could see and experience how Berber got married in this region of Sahara.
+ℹ️ I had the opportunity of being invited to an authentic Amazigh (Berber) triple marriage in the southeast Moroccan Sahara Desert.
+Having been living and working near the Erg Chebbi Dunes for four years, previous involvement with the local community facilitated my reception of this type of invitation.
+Although many people no longer marry in such a way, one of the grooms chose to have this kind of traditional ceremony so that local youth could witness and experience how the Berber marry in this region of the Sahara.

-ℹ️ Fiancés arrived at the marriage camp site in Hassilabied village riding a camel.
-The grooms arrived riding a… 4X4.
-But yet the whole experience, from the clothes and music to the ceremony itself, was fantastic.
+ℹ️ Riding a camel, the fiancés arrived at the marriage campsite in Hassilabied village.
+The grooms arrived riding a… four-by-four!
+All in all, from the clothes and music to the ceremony itself, the experience as a whole was absolutely fantastic.